Digital Signature Algorithm: History

 In 1993, Dave Banisar managed to get confirmation, via a FOIA request, that the DSA algorithm hasn't been designed by the NIST, but by the NSA.

+In February 2023, NIST released FIPS 186-5, which deprecates DSA for generating new signatures but allows it to be used to verify pre-existing signatures.

 OpenSSH announced that DSA was going to be removed in 2025.
 The support was entirely dropped in version 10.0.

 Operation

 The DSA algorithm involves four operations: key generation (which creates the key pair), key distribution, signing and signature verification.

 1. Key generation

 Key generation has two phases.
 The first phase is a choice of algorithm parameters which may be shared between different users of the system, while the second phase computes a single key pair for one user.